RED VNS MEDIUM CLOVER

 THIS IS THE HIGHEST FORAGE PRODUCTION, HIGHEST QUALITY, HIGHEST PROTEIN, HIGHEST TDN LEVEL BERMUDA ON THE MARKET FROM A SEED VARIETY.

-THIS PRODUCT HAS BEEN NUMBER 1 THROUGH 3 IN TOP YEILDS IN ALL MAJOR UNIVERSITY TESTING.
+THIS PRODUCT HAS BEEN NUMBER 1 THROUGH 3 IN TOP YIELDS IN ALL MAJOR UNIVERSITY TESTING.

 BY ADDING THE FOLLOWING IN THE FALL.......YOUR PRODUCTION RATE WILL INCREASE.